-Historic Carson House Banner
+The Historic Carson House

-Historic Carson House
+Carson House History

-The Historic Carson House, one of the oldest homes in Marion, North Carolina, played a pivotal role in the history of the region and beyond.
-Its story not only includes the first white settlers to the upper Catawba valley, Scots-Irish Migration to Western NC, The American Revolution, and Civil War, but its ties stretch all the way to the founding of the Republic of Texas.
+As one of the oldest homes in Marion, North Carolina, the Historic Carson House has not only witnessed but played a pivotal role in the history of the region.
+Its story not only encompasses the original white explorers of the upper Catawba valley, Scots-Irish Migration in Western NC, The American Revolution, Civil War, but it’s connected to the founding of the Republic of Texas as well.

-Spaniards led by Hernando DeSoto were the first Europeans to set foot in what would become McDowell County in 1540.
+Spanish explorers led by Hernando DeSoto were the first Europeans to set foot in what would become McDowell County in 1540.
 Although searching for gold, what they found was a thriving native population.
 Most likely these were Siouan peoples related to the Catawba of South Carolina.

 John Carson and Scots-Irish Migration